makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

       their quality (Hill+ 2016)
     * the SNLI datasets are suitable for training sentence embeddings (Conneau+ 2017; Cer+ 2018)
-    * Yang+ (2018) ... train on conversations from Reddit
+    * Yang+ (2018) train on conversations from Reddit using siamese DAN and siamese transformer networks, which yielded good results on the STS benchmark dataset
-      using siamese DAN and siamese transformer networks, which yielded good results on the STS benchmark dataset
+    * Humeau+ (2019) addresses the run-time overhead of the cross-encoder
-    * Humeau+ (2019) addresses the run-time overhead of the cross-encoder from BERT and present a method (poly-encoders) to compute a score between m context vectors and precomputed candidate embeddings using attention
+      * present a method (poly-encoders) to compute a score between m context vectors and precomputed candidate embeddings using attention
       * the score function is not symmetric and the
       * computational overhead is too large for use-cases like clustering
 * we use the pre-trained BERT and RoBERTa network and only fine-tune it